The missing quasar image in the gravitationally lensed quasar HE0230$-$2130: Implications for the cored lens mass distribution and dark satellites: Results and discussion

 \subsection{Model comparison}

-As there are multiple model classes that are able to produce the correct number of observed images, we investigate now which of the model classes is more likely by comparing their likelihoods.
-Rather than using the minimum $\chi^2_{\rm im}$ for the comparison, we calculate the Bayesian Information Criterion (BIC) to weigh the model according to both their complexity and goodness of fit.
+As there are multiple model classes that are able to produce the correct number of observed images, we investigated which of the model classes is more likely by comparing their likelihoods.
+Rather than using the minimum $\chi^2_{\rm im}$ for the comparison, we calculated the Bayesian information criterion (BIC) to weigh the model according to both their complexity and goodness of fit.
 The BIC is defined as

 where $k$ is the number of free parameters, $N_{\rm data}$ is the number of data points, and $\hat{\mathcal{L}}$ is the maximum likelihood of the candidate models.
 The relative probability of a model M with BIC compared to the most likely model $\textrm{M}^{*}$ with $\textrm{BIC}^{*}$ is